BRISKET · DONENESS GUIDE

 Resting is not optional

 Slicing a brisket straight off the smoker dumps its juices onto the cutting board and leaves the meat dry.
 Resting lets the muscle fibers relax and reabsorb moisture, and it lets residual heat finish softening the last of the connective tissue.
 Rest a brisket at least an hour, and closer to two is better.
-For a long hold, wrap it and set it in an empty cooler; a well-insulated cooler holds a brisket safely above 140°F for several hours.
+For a longer hold, wrap it and set it in a dry insulated cooler.
+A cooler is insulation, not a heater: it slows the cool-down, it does not add heat, so keep a probe in the meat and keep the reading at or above 140°F. The resting and holding guide covers how long that realistically lasts and what to do when it runs out.

 A quick reference